Acrsahil/Cyber-Security/README.md

 ## 3. **Anti-Forensic Tool**

-Description: The Anti-Forensic Tool is a command-line utility designed to prevent forensic analysis on a system.
-It simulates common actions to protect sensitive information from being retrieved by external forensic experts.
+Description: The Anti-Forensic Tool is a Python script that tracks the mouse position and executes certain system commands whenever the mouse moves.
+The purpose of this tool is to simulate activities that may confuse forensic experts during an analysis.

+This script captures and prints the mouse's current position in real-time and executes commands to obfuscate activities.
+It serves as an example of how forensic evidence can be potentially erased or masked.

 Features:

-    Protect files by obfuscating file metadata.
-    Clear history and traces of previous activity.
-    Prevent unauthorized access to critical system information.
+Tracks mouse position continuously.
+Executes the ls command each time the mouse position changes, simulating system activity.
+Designed for educational purposes only.

 Requirements:

-    Python 3.x
+    pip install pyautogui
    Command-line tools for system manipulation (Linux/Unix-based systems recommended).

 Setup: